atsdev-didben/Scribus-WordPressWizard/README.md

 6. The plugin window will be closed after the import process, and the scribus page content will be updated.

 N.B : this plugin is based on wordpress API v2

+TO INSTALL :

+Just copy the WordPressWizard.py python script into the share/scripts folder of your scribus install.

+Check the Python module dependencies :

+* tempfile
+* ByteIO
+* html + HTMLParser
+* requests

+You could install all of these by PIP under the python embeded in scribus application